eengnr/openharmonie/README.md

 - openHAB (Openhabian) is set up and running on Raspberry Pi 5 (Bookworm with openHAB 4.2.1)
 - openHAB has the JavaScript binding installed and the openhab_rules_tools
 - Knowledge about how to use openHAB is already available
-- Raspbian Lite is set up and running on Raspberry Pi Zero W (Bullseye)
+- Raspbian Lite is set up and running on Raspberry Pi Zero W (Bullseye, Bookworm does not work properly for this as of March 2025!)
 - Knowledge about basic Linux commands is already available
 - Knowledge how to solder stuff on a circuit board is already available